Your Devices Are Snitches and It’s Time to Do Something About It

 Where it shows its age:

-- The UI is fine but feels like it was designed in 2016.
+- The UI is functional but feels like it was designed in 2016.
 Because parts of it were.

 - No native DNS-over-HTTPS or DNS-over-TLS support.
 You need a separate tool (like cloudflared or Unbound) to encrypt your upstream DNS.
 Not hard, but extra steps.